 Mrs D Stocks – Teacher of Drama

-Students opt to study Drama at GCSE by the beginning of Year 9- Or its vocational equivalent.
-These students receive two hours of Drama training per week.
+Students receive two hours of Drama training per week.
 They attend these lessons in mixed ability groups.
-Year 9 is an important foundation year for Years 10 and 11 when students follow the current GCSE pathway.
-Alderbrook currently delivers AQA GCSE Drama.
+Year 9 is an important foundation year for Years 10 and 11 when students follow the GCSE or BTEC pathway.

-The emphasis of the Year 9 course is on creativity, practical performance, understanding the history and development of the art form and overall enjoyment.
-Assessment is based on the GCSE Drama specification and examination components:
+The emphasis of the Year 9 course is on creativity, practical experimentation, performance skills/knowledge and understanding contemporary developments in professional theatre.
+Assessment is based on the GCSE or BTEC Drama specification and examination components.

 Written exam: 1 hour and 45 minutes